Who develops and presents the Fall in the Field Program?

-1. Do you accommodate students with exceptionalities?
+Do you accommodate students with exceptionalities?

 Instructors at Fall in the Field have been trained to differentiate their lesson plans to accommodate students with all learning styles and physical abilities.
 However, we do encourage teachers to notify instructors about any students’ unique needs as soon as possible through our registration process.
 On our registration form there will be a question addressing this topic.
 Please be as specific as possible when describing your students.
 An instructor will be in contact prior to the school visit; this will be a great opportunity to update us on students’ special needs.

-2. What if I need to cancel our trip?
+What if I need to cancel our trip?
 Will I be reimbursed?

-3. What happens if there is inclement weather?
+What happens if there is inclement weather?

 Instructors encourage students to dress appropriately for the weather.
 That means being prepared for rain, wind, snow, or shine!
 We will proceed with our programs as long as the weather does not pose an immediate threat or danger to anyone attending Fall in the Field.
 It is always a good idea to dress with layers and come prepared for all types of weather, and long pants and close-toed shoes are always a must.
 However, if severe weather is predicted ahead of time we will follow our cancellation policy.
-Teachers are encouraged to ensure students have rain gear.
+Teachers are encouraged to ensure that students have rain gear.
 There is no shelter at the Cascade-Siskiyou National Monument.

-Unfortunately, poison oak is present at all of our field sites except the Cascade-Siskiyou National Monument.
+Unfortunately, poison oak is present at Deer Creek Center.
 Instructors try to keep students from coming into direct contact with poison oak through education and setting boundaries around the premises where poison oak has been spotted.
 We will have Technu available at our sites, in case students come into direct contact with poison oak.

-5. Is there any financial aid to help teachers pay for costs associated with field trips?
+Is there any financial aid to help teachers pay for costs associated with field trips?